xminkmark/basic-graphics/SAT_Triangle_Cube/README.md

 # SAT - Separating Axes Theorem

 This algorithm is used to quickly determine the intersection of a cube and a triangle face.

+In this code, `I did not add other third-party libraries except the OpenGL library`.

 As follows(`red` is cube, `blue` is triangle intersects cube, `white` is triangle that does not intersect with cube):